algonquin-college-sat/24w-cst8334-300-group-9/README.md

 # CST8334 Software Development Project
 ## Client
+Pembroke Regional Hospital (PRH)
 ## Authors
+Byte Busters
 ## Description
+### Purpose of the Project
+PRH utilizes the Lean Daily Management System as a framework for Continuous Quality Improvement, and its departments use the “huddle-board” tool to organize their ideas and progress on making improvements.
+**The creation of a proper virtual huddle-board** is required because some departments at PRH are not gathered at a single location and so a physical huddle-board cannot be used by the entire team.
+Unfortunately, the current virtual huddle-board system is held in a OneNote that is only accessible by managers.
+This means members of the department must submit ticket to their managers for their managers to add to the board, instead of simply adding it themselves.
+Similarly, whenever a ticket needs to be updated or moved, a manager must complete that task.
+It divorces the team members from the process and adds additional tasks to the workload of the managers.
+The current virtual huddle-board system started when PRH gained access to the Microsoft 365 suite through TOH’s license for the product.
+A huddle-board was created within OneNote, but unfortunately only managers had access to the file.
+A workaround was created where ticket templates were saved as signaturetemplates in Microsoft Outlook.
+Department members could download these templates and use them in emails sent to their managers to request a ticket be added or updated.
+Then during their virtual huddle meetings, the manager can share their screen to show the status of the huddle-board and make any changes that need to be made because of the discussions in that meeting.
+### Users of the Project
+The users of the new virtual huddle-board are the Department managers and members of the three departments that are currently using their unofficial virtual huddle-boards.
+All users should be able to create new tickets, move the tickets to various areas of the board, edit/update the contents of the ticket, archive the ticket upon completion, and view the whole board.
+Users of the board are not expected to have pre-existing knowledge of huddle-board process as that will be demonstrated to them at meetings.
+It is desired that the interface for the created virtual huddle-board be user-friendly and assume minimal technical skills.
+The ideal version of this project will be integrated into Microsoft Teams, however there is flexibility with the final implementation.
+Since the tickets are desired to be saved for future reference, there will need to be database connectivity.
 ## Prerequisites
 Before getting started, ensure you have the following installed: